NLnetLabs/cascade/doc/manual/source/building.rst

 """""""

 Your system will likely have a package manager that will allow you to install OpenSSL in a few easy steps.
+On Debian and Ubuntu this is usually :command:`libssl-dev`.
+You will also need :command:`pkg-config` for discovery of system libraries.
+On Red Hat Enterprise (RHEL) you will most likely need to install :command:`openssl-devel`.

-For Cascade, you will need :command:`libssl-dev`, sometimes called :command:`openssl-dev`.
-On Debian-like Linux distributions, this should be as simple as running:
+On Debian-like Linux distributions it should be as simple as running:

 .. code-block:: bash

-    apt install libssl-dev openssl pkg-config
+    apt install libssl-dev pkg-config

 Rust
 """"